Quantile Coherency: A General Measure for Dependence between Cyclical Economic Variables: Quantile cross-spectral analysis of stock market returns: A route to more accurate risk measures?

-One of the most prominent features of stock market returns is time variation in its volatility.
-Time-varying volatility processes can cross almost every quantile of their distribution \citep{hagemann2013robust}, and create peaks in quantile spectral densities as shown by \cite{li2014JTSA}.
+One of the important features of stock market returns is time variation in its volatility.
+Time-varying volatility processes can cross almost every quantile of their distribution (cf. \cite{hagemann2013robust}), and create peaks in quantile spectral densities as shown by \cite{li2014JTSA}.
 These notions have recently been documented by \cite{engle2004caviar} and \cite{vzikevs2014semi} who propose models for the conditional quantiles of the return distribution based on the past volatility.
 In the multivariate setting, strong common factors in volatility are found by \cite{barigozzi2014disentangling} who conclude that common volatility is an important risk factor.
 Hence, common volatility should be viewed as a possible source of dependence.
-Because we aim to find the common structures in the joint distribution of returns, we study returns standardized by its volatility that we estimate by a GARCH(1,1) model \citep{bollerslev1986generalized}.
-This first step is commonly taken in the literature of modeling the joint market distribution using copulas \citep{granger2006common,patton2012review}.
-In these approaches the volatility in the marginal distributions is modeled first, and the common factors are then considered in the second step.
+Because we aim to find the common structures in the joint distribution of returns, we study returns standardised by its volatility that we estimate by a GARCH(1,1) model; cf. \cite{bollerslev1986generalized}.
+This first step is commonly taken in the literature of modelling the joint market distribution using copulas; cf. \cite{granger2006common} and \cite{patton2012review}.
+In these approaches the volatility in the marginal distributions is modelled first, and the common factors are then considered in the second step.
 Consequently, this will allow us to discover other possible common factors in the joint distribution of market returns across frequencies, that result in spurious dependence, but which will not be overshadowed by the strong volatility process.